 Though there is no single definition of a cross-culture kid, there are experiences that most cross-culture kids share.
-As a cross-culture kid, you likely spent your childhood years somewhere outside of the place and culture that your parents grew up in—maybe more than one place.
-Perhaps your parents are immigrants, refugees, or part of an ethnic minority.
+You likely spent your childhood years somewhere outside of the place and culture that your parents grew up in—maybe more than one place.
+Perhaps your parents are expats, immigrants, refugees, or part of an ethnic minority.

 Regardless, your lifestyle and worldview—the way you think and feel—probably feels a bit different than the people around you.

 When globally mobile lifestyles and more traditional, fixed-place’ settings come together, the adjustment can be a difficult one to make.
 This is especially true when cross-culture kids go to university for the first time, where it can be challenging to remain rooted in the same place, with the same group of people around you, with no departure date, move, or change in the near future.